Patient record requests

 Section menu

-The Royal Women's Hospital has obstetric medical patient records dating back to 1960 and gynaecology records from 1968 onwards.
+The Women's Hospital has obstetric medical patient records dating back to 1960 and gynaecology records from 1968 onwards.

 Prior to 1960 minimal birth details (for example, time of birth, weight and length) are available from Births, Deaths and Marriages Victoria.